sassansh/Places/README.md

 ### Amir Jafarvand - [GitHub](https://github.com/amirjfr) - [LinkedIn](https://www.linkedin.com/in/amir-jafarvand/) - [Personal Website](http://www.amirjafarvand.com/)

-- Created the components to view a place or group, to create a group, to manage a group (moderator ability), to update reviews and rankings of places based on the selected criteria.
+- Created the components to view a place or group, to create a group, to manage a group (moderator ability), and to update reviews and rankings of places based on the selected criteria.
 - I also added the necessary backend API and database schemas for the above mentioned frontend components.
 - I also helped with making our app mobile friendly.

 ### Johnny Li - [GitHub](https://github.com/johnnybcs) - [LinkedIn](https://www.linkedin.com/in/johnny-li-ubc/) - [Personal Website](https://johnnyli.herokuapp.com/about)

 - I created some of the core components of the application, including the components that enable users to add or edit reviews and components that allow the user to view their profile information.
 - I also created all the corresponding backend API routes and mongoDB schemas for the above mentioned frontend components.

 ### Laura Rodgers - [GitHub](https://github.com/laurarodgers) - [LinkedIn](https://www.linkedin.com/in/rodgerslaura/)